-Tim Soutphommasane is Professor of Practice (Sociology and Political Theory).
+Tim Soutphommasane is Acting Director of the Sydney Policy Lab and Professor of Practice (Sociology and Political Theory) at the University of Sydney.
 He is also Director, Culture Strategy at the University and in that role helps lead the University’s efforts to build a culture that supports its teaching, research and service to society.

 A political theorist and human rights advocate, from 2013 to 2018 Tim was Australia’s Race Discrimination Commissioner.
 His thinking on patriotism, multiculturalism and national identity has been influential in debates in Australia and Britain.